dean-brown1/EdwardDeanBrown/README.md

 #  Edward Dean Brown

 **Founder @ Purple Hedgehog AI**
-I build tools that give AI memory and structure — like Dadlas, a validation-first LLM dev tool, and the Layered Cognitive Mesh, a symbolic reasoning system.
+I build tools that give AI systems memory and structure — like Dadlas, a validation-first dev tool, and the Layered Cognitive Mesh, a symbolic reasoning framework

  Areas I focus on:
 - Token-efficient AI memory